Italian Pasta Salad

 You know what my favorite part of a summer picnic is?
 The side dishes!
 Classic potato salad, creamy broccoli salad and sweet Snickers salad are ALWAYS a hit.

 If there’s a picnic that I have to bring a side dish to?
-You can bet it I’m going to bring this pasta salad.
-It gets requested often.
-And it gets most requested by Braden.
-He loves it.
-Braden’s birthday is in January and although that’s the dead of the winter, he always requests pasta salad and pumpkin pie!
+You can bet it I’m going to bring this Italian pasta salad.
+It gets requested often by family and friends for picnics and potlucks.

 I love pasta salad because it is easy.
 No peeling potatoes or slicing too many veggies.
-We’ll talk below about how to prepare parts of this salad in advance to make this a quick and easy side dish recipe for all of your grilling nights.
+We’ll talk below about how to prepare parts of this salad in advance to make this a perfect side dish recipe for all of your summer cookouts.

 Pasta Salad Ingredients